 This page is a work in progress.
 There are certain questions that arise naturally in getting to understand how Vajrayana differs from mainstream Buddhism.
 Those questions tend to crop up regularly and this page is an attempt to answer them generically.
 I’ll hopefully expand each question into a page of its own with a link from here.

 Generic answers can only go so far.
 What these FAQ lack is knowledge of who you are and why you might want to know.
-When individuals ask me questions in these categories, I try to respond to the person by phrasing the answer in a way that makes sense to them.
-If something here makes no sense to you, feel free to ask for more specific clarification.
+When individuals ask me questions about meditation and practice, I try to respond to the person by answering in a way that makes sense according to their experience.
+If something here doesn’t make sense to you, ask for clarification.

 Seems like Shi-ne and Shamatha are practically the same?

 When I write about shi-ne on this site, I am referring to the first meditation practice in the Four Naljors of Dzogchen Sem-dé, as taught in this online meditation course.
-In practice this style of shi-ne, both its methodology and contextual framework, is distinct to shamatha.
-They lead to substantially different experiences.
+In practice this style of shi-ne, both its methodology and contextual framework, is distinct to shamatha concentration practice and leads to substantially different experience.

-The practice of shi-ne is to refrain from manipulation.
-That is what ‘remaining uninvolved’ with the content of mind implies.
+The practice of shi-ne is to refrain from mental manipulation.
+The principle of shi-ne practice is to “remaining uninvolved” with the content of mind.
 The method is to find awareness without manipulation of mental, sensory or emotional content.
-Focused concentration is a particular kind of involvement – it is consciously directed, exclusive involvement.
-Shi-ne is the practice of finding awareness without focus.
+Focused concentration is a particular kind of involvement – it is consciously directed, exclusive.
+Shi-ne is the practice of finding awareness without specific, exclusive focus.
 It is unnatural, in that it is not habitual for us.
-It’s not a variation or an intensification of what we normally do.
+It’s not a variation or an intensification of what we do normally.
 It’s orthogonal to our ordinary practice of being human, that is, of being involved.
-Shi-ne is useful precisely because of its non-ordinariness.
+Shi-ne is useful because of its non-ordinary nature.
 Remaining uninvolved with the content of being, maintaining clear expansive presence at the same time, can be shockingly, humorously, poignantly revealing.